haessr/react-giphy/README.md

-# react-boilerplate
+# React Giphy

-Simple react starter with the following config:
+Simple react app using:

 - React, ReactDOM
+- Giphy API
 - Webpack 4
 - Babel with es2015 and react presets
 - Bootstrap (css only, loaded from a cdn in `index.html`)